-Prepare the housekeeping area to resemble a bakery where the children can pretend to make breads and bake goods to sell to their customers.
-Provide the following items; aprons, baker’s hats, bowls, mixing spoons, pans, rolling pins, muffin tins, measuring cups, egg cartons, empty bread/roll mix boxes, oven mitts or hot pads, a cash register, a poster/pictures depicting baked goods.
+Prepare the housekeeping area to resemble a bakery where the children can pretend to make bread and baked goods to sell to their customers.
+Provide the following items; aprons, baker's hats, bowls, mixing spoons, pans, rolling pins, muffin tins, measuring cups, egg cartons, empty bread/roll mix boxes, oven mitts or hot pads, a cash register, a poster/pictures depicting baked goods.

 Prepare the housekeeping area as a restaurant.
 Provide props such as a tablecloth, dishes, cooking utensils, and a cash register with play money.
 Create menus by cutting pictures from magazines and gluing onto construction paper.
 Include pictures of different baked goods.

 Trees In a Broccoli Forest - Makes 4 servings

 * 4 cherry tomatoes